AIOS Command - Ticket Stream

 Resolution time variance between fastest and slowest teams on the same ticket type

-Tickets are powerful
+Tickets are powerful alone.

 Tickets